Torbay Lifeboat Station: Other service awards

 1976 was another year of outstanding rescues by the lifeboat crews at Torbay.
 On 23 August the lifeboat went to rescue 14 people and a dog who had been cast ashore when their speedboat was wrecked south of Dartmouth.
-Lifeboatman John Drew was awarded a bronze medal for swimming ashore with a line so that lifejackets could be transferred ashore and the survivors brought off the beach.
+Lifeboatman John Dew was awarded a bronze medal for swimming ashore with a line so that lifejackets could be transferred ashore and the survivors brought off the beach.
 During the course of an hour he had to swim out to the lifeboat seven times.
 Then on 6 December the lifeboat was called to the aid of the MV Lyrma after its steering gear had failed in a Force 10 storm.
 On this occasion it was under the command of Second Coxswain Keith Bower.
 The casualty was trying to face into the wind by using its engines alone.
 The storm was causing it to rise 30 ft on the waves; an attempt to get the crew off with a helicopter was unsuccessful.
 The lifeboat had to avoid being crushed under the ship – at one point the larger ship smashed the guard rails that prevent the lifeboat crew being washed overboard when on deck.
 Despite this they eventually managed to get eight of the casualty's crew on board and picked up the two people who had managed to get into a life raft.
-For this outstanding seamanship and tremendous courage a gold medal was awarded to Keith Bower, and bronze medals were given to Mechanic Steven Bower (his brother), Assistant Mechanic William Hunkin, and crew members Michael Mills, Nicholas Davies, Richard Brown and John Drew (his second medal in a year).
+For this outstanding seamanship and tremendous courage a gold medal was awarded to Keith Bower, and bronze medals were given to Mechanic Steven Bower (his brother), Assistant Mechanic William Hunkin, and crew members Michael Mills, Nicholas Davies, Richard Brown and John Dew (his second medal in a year).

 Two years later saw two more medal rescues at Torbay.
 Firstly, on 19 February 1978 when the pilot boat Leslie H found itself unable to steer in a Force 9 storm.
 Two men were taken off and the pilot boat towed back towards Brixham, but a 35 ft wave knocked the Edward Bridges right over so that her propellers and keel were out of the water.
 Her self-righting design proved itself and she was soon back upright, but lifeboatman John Ashford was missing.
 The lifeboat's coxswain, John Dyer, flicked the tow line across to the man overboard and he caught it and was pulled back on board.
 The captain was later taken off the pilot boat and the tow abandoned.
 For his courage, seamanship and leadership, Dyer was awarded a bronze medal.
 On 2 December Arthur Curnow, who had only been appointed coxswain three weeks earlier, took the lifeboat out in the early morning to the trawler Fairway which had broken down.
 Six people were rescued in a tricky operation in heavy seas.
 The new coxswain was awarded a bronze medal for this work.